CS 3212: Algorithms

 • Demonstrate, through homeworks and implementations, an understanding of standard topics in algorithms: sorting, searching, trees, hashing, graph algorithms, dynamic programming, combinatorial optimization, NP-completeness, heuristic search.

 • Programming load: The course will be fairly programming-intensive, comparable with CS-2113 or CS-3411.
 If you are taking TWO OTHER programming-intensive courses, you could be in for a rough semester.
-Stop by and discuss the issue with me.
+Stop by office hours and discuss the issue with me.

 • Java: The course will make strong use of Java, especially in the assignments.
-See the CS-2113 homepage for some Java references.

 • Coursework and grading: (Approximate, subject to some change)